 Where the mind goes…the man follows.

-While here on our Earth our thoughts don’t spread like that.
-However, our thoughts can lead to actions that result in behaviors.
+Here on Earth our thoughts don’t spread like that – however, our thoughts can lead to actions that result in behaviors.

 Most addictions begin as thoughts in our minds.
 We think about the object of desire to the point of obsession.
 Our thought obsession then manifests itself as an action.
 When we repeatedly indulge in that action it becomes a seed for behavior.
 That behavior gives birth to the addiction.

 Before I was born, my dad was a prolific smoker.
 He had begun smoking as a teenager.
 He continued to smoke until the day I was brought home from the hospital.
 He had a pack and half habit (behavior) per day that ruled his life.
 He never let his pack of cigarettes out of his sight.
 He bought his cigarettes by the carton.
 The moment his carton got down to one pack of cigarettes he panicked.
 No matter what time of day it was he had a compulsion to go buy another carton of cigarettes.
 Even if it was the middle of the night he would drive around looking for a 24 hour store that sold cartons of cigarettes.
 His thoughts of what would happen if he ran out of cigarettes drove him to take action.

 While you might not be able to relate to the thought progression that rules the life of an addict, I’m sure you can easily think of something that has popped up in your mind that caused you to take some form of action.

 Have you ever had something come up that has made you worry? (e.g. a scary diagnosis, strange symptoms, loss of a job, etc.) It seems like the harder you try not to worry the more you do worry!
 It is a known fact that a state of constant worry leads to stress which can cause all sorts of emotional and physical problems.
 If you don’t intentionally focus your mind on something else you will most likely continue in your action of worrying becoming more and more stressed.